kkarnatak/Udacity_ND_Self_Driving_Car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-* The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+Please note: Instead of writing the values for the test images( image from web) I am attaching the images generated in the python notebook.

 1. The confidence level of the predictions is quite good.
 The prediction probability for the correct class label are higher than 0.98 in all the cases.
-Instead of writing the values for the test images( image from web) I am attaching the images generated in the python notebook.

 1. I wanted to try batch normalization and also have added some code which I found at https://gist.github.com/tomokishii/0ce3bdac1588b5cca9fa5fbdf6e1c412, however, I didnt have time to incorporate it.